Why study here?

 With a long tradition of developing the way history is taught, and an innovative approach to teaching, Manchester is the perfect place to study History.

-Manchester is also ranked among the top ten universities in the UK for history in the QS World University Rankings 2018.
+Manchester is also ranked among the top ten universities in the UK for History in the QS World University Rankings 2022.